 Perform this final check to ensure that the events are being transmitted accurately to Citrix Analytics.

-On the top bar, click Search to go to the self-service search page.
+On the top bar, click Advanced Search to go to the self-service search page.

 Select the data source to view the corresponding search page and the events.

-To view the data associated to the Content Collaboration events, select Content Collaboration from the list, select the time period, and then click Search.
+To view the data associated with the Apps and Desktops events, select Apps and Desktops from the list, select the time period, and then click Search.